 - Preserved quality of life during and after radiation treatment

 Before treatment, the prostate is implanted with fiducials—tiny gold markers that help assure accuracy in both targeting the tumor and avoiding nearby healthy tissue.

-Additionally, CyberKnife® can be used in conjunction with conventional radiation for men with high-risk prostate cancer.
+Additionally, CyberKnife® can be used in conjunction with conventional radiation for men with high-risk or diagnosis.